Permit Types

 - Per 2018 IFC 105.3.1: Once a permit has expired, a fee will apply to reinstate it.
 Use the Expired Permit Replacement link above to replace an expired permit.

-- Operational permit applications must be filled out completely, including any required documents as listed on the permit application.
+- Special event permit applications must be filled out completely, including any required documents as listed on the permit application.
 Incomplete permit applications will not be accepted.

-- Operational permit applications shall be submitted at least 14-days prior to the event or operational activity.
+- Special event permit applications shall be submitted at least 14-days prior to the event or operational activity.
 Applications not submitted in the proper timeframe will be subject to the Expedited Plan Review fee.

-- Per 2018 IFC 105.3.1: Operational permits remain in effect for the duration listed on the permit, or until reissued, renewed, or revoked.
+- Per 2018 IFC 105.3.1: Special event permits remain in effect for the duration listed on the permit, or until reissued, renewed, or revoked.

 Inspections

-- All inspections shall be scheduled at least 24-hours in advance of the inspection.
+- Inspections shall be scheduled at least 24-hours in advance of the inspection; additional fees may apply for expedited or after-hours inspections..

 - Any inspection cancelled less than 4-hours prior to the scheduled inspection will constitute a failed inspection.
 This may result in additional fees.